-Eighty years ago, the Battle of Britain changed the course of history, thanks to the Hurricane and the Spitfire, explains Leo McKinstry on Battle of Britain Day
+Eighty years ago, the Battle of Britain changed the course of history, thanks to the Hurricane and the Spitfire, explains Leo McKinstry

 After the Second World War, the former German army commander Gerd von Rundstedt was asked in a television interview if Stalingrad had been the turning point in the conflict.

 “On no, it was the Battle of Britain.
 That was the first time we realised that we could be beaten and we were beaten and we didn’t like it,” he replied.

 His verdict was sound.
 The Battle of Britain (July 10-October 31, 1940), whose 80th anniversary falls this summer, changed the course of history.
 If the Luftwaffe had gained the mastery of the skies over southern England in 1940, then Hitler would have been able to enact his plan, code-named Operation Sealion, to mount a seaborne onslaught across the channel.